 Introduction to construction documents and applicable software for use in communicating building design intentions to field personnel, including an understanding of how to interpret, explain, quantify and use construction documents to bid, construct and manage construction projects.
 Prerequisite: Grade of C or better in CM 2311.

 CM 2391.
 PROBLEMS IN CONSTRUCTION MANAGEMENT.
 3 Hours.

 Selected problems in construction management on an individual or group basis.
 Reference material is assigned and progress conferences are held frequently, by arrangement, with a faculty supervisor.
 Prerequisite: Permission of the chair of the department.

 CM 3313.
 CONSTRUCTION ESTIMATING I. 3 Hours.

-Systems approach to determining required quantities of construction materials; quantification of various types of foundation systems, structural systems and building envelope systems; excerpts of contract documents from a variety of different building projects and materials.
-Prerequisite: Grade of C or better in CM 2311; Permission of the CE Chair or admission to the CM Professional Program.
+Systems approach to determining required quantities of construction materials; quantification of various types of foundation systems, structural systems and building envelope systems; excerpts of contract documents from a variety of different building projects and materials; plan reading.
+Prerequisite: Grade of C or better in CM 2311 and CM 2331; Permission of the CE Chair or admission to the CM Professional Program.